Ole Kirk

-Ole Kirk (foaled 9 September 2017) is a multiple Group 1 winning Australian bred thoroughbred racehorse.
+Ole Kirk (foaled 9 September 2017) is a multiple Group 1 winning Australian-bred Thoroughbred racehorse and breeding stallion.

 Background

 Ole Kirk is out of the unraced mare Naturale, who is Black Caviar's full sister, making him a nephew to the champion sprinter.

 He was sold at the 2019 Inglis Melbourne Premier Yearling Sale for A$675,000.

 Racing career

 2019/20: two-year-old season

 Ole Kirk made his debut on the 15 February 2020 in the Listed Talindert Stakes at Flemington.
 Starting at odds of 30/1, Ole Kirk settled behind the leaders and hit the line hard between runners to win by a short neck.

 Three weeks later Ole Kirk contested the Sires' Produce Stakes again at Flemington over 1,400 metres.
 On this occasion he finished in third placing with jockey Dwayne Dunn critical of how the race panned out, stating after the race, "I thought I was giving him the right run, but the runs just didn't open up today.
 He should have won easily."

 Ole Kirk then travelled to Sydney and contested two Group 1 races at Randwick.
 In the Sires' Produce Stakes he finished fourth and in the Champagne Stakes he finished third, on both occasions beaten by King's Legacy.